The Franklin Falls Dam area is open daily from sunrise to sunset.

 State law requires that there be a personal flotation device (PFD) for every person aboard a watercraft including kayaks, canoes, and SUPs.
 We encourage everyone to always wear their PFD!

-All Boats with a 25 + horse powered engine are required to have a driver who has received a New Hampshire Boating Certificate.
+All boats with a 25 + horse-powered engine are required to have a driver who has received a New Hampshire Boating Certificate.

 Hunting and Fishing

 The New Hampshire Fish and Game Department, under agreement with the Corps of Engineers and the Division of Forests and Lands, stocks upland game birds, assists with the maintenance and improvement of wildlife habitat, administers a fur-bearer trapping program, supplies and maintains waterfowl nesting boxes, and enforces fish and game laws.
-Hunting for deer, pheasant, and small game is permitted during the state hunting season.
-Licenses and season dates are provided on the New Hampshire Fish and Game Website.
+Hunting for deer, pheasant, and small game is permitted during the state hunting seasons.
+Licenses and season dates are provided on the New Hampshire Fish and Game website.

 Deer Hunters: tree stands are permitted for day use only.
 Stands found on the property unattended will be taken down.

 One of our most popular trails is the Piney Point Nature Trail.
 This is located just downstream of the dam and loops around a peninsula which is covered by a mix forest.
-This is a 1.8 mile long trail and has several points of interest each corresponding to an interpretive sign which describes the natural occurrence.
+This is a 1.8 mile trail and has several points of interest each corresponding to an interpretive sign which describes the natural occurrence.